simonmichael/hledger/doc/RELEASING.md

 This is the guide for doing a hledger release.
 It should correspond to the diagram above, but includes more detail of waypoints, required artifacts, and relevant commands.
-It should be updated and improved each time it is used.
+It should be improved each time it is used.

 - [ ] product
   - [ ] blocking defects resolved